 We all experience shoulder pain from time to time, but consistent shoulder pain could be a sign of something more serious.
 If you’ve been experiencing severe, persistent shoulder pain that has not responded to other treatments, it may be time for a total shoulder replacement.

-A shoulder replacement is a procedure in which the worn or damaged parts of the shoulder are replaced with artificial components.
+A is a procedure in which the worn or damaged parts of the shoulder are replaced with artificial components.
 This is a big procedure, so it's important to make an informed decision about your treatment options.
 That's why we've listed eight signs that you might need a shoulder replacement, so you can make the right choice for you.

 1. Chronic Shoulder Pain